 Read more: What Are the Side Effects of Too Much Citric Acid?

-Foods naturally containing citric acid include citrus fruits; lemons, oranges, and limes have particularly high concentrations, at up to 8% citric acid by weight.
-Berries, except for blueberries, also contain citric acid, particularly strawberries, raspberries, gooseberries, and cranberries.
-Pineapples, cherries, tomatoes, some varieties of peppers, artichokes, and certain varieties of lettuce also contain citric acid.
+Foods naturally containing citric acid include citrus fruits such as lemons, oranges and limes, according to a February 2015 study published by International Journal of Basic & Applied Sciences.
+Berries, except for blueberries, also contain citric acid, particularly strawberries, raspberries, gooseberries and cranberries.
+Pineapples, cherries, tomatoes, some varieties of peppers, artichokes and certain varieties of lettuce also contain citric acid.

-As an additive, citric acid preserves processed foods, giving them a longer shelf life.
-In the making of cheese, citric acid helps to ferment the milk faster, making it an essential part of large-scale cheese production.
+As an additive, citric acid preserves processed foods, giving them a longer shelf life, according to a 2015 article published by the European Food Safety Authority.
+In the making of cheese, citric acid helps to ferment milk faster, making it an essential part of large-scale cheese production.
 Traditionally, cheese is made by adding a bacterial culture to milk, allowing it to ferment slowly.
 Commercially produced cheese uses citric acid to speed up this process.
 Soft drinks, particularly fruit-flavored varieties, contain citric acid added as a preservative and as a flavoring.